 - Evenly space bacon out on the foil-lined pan.
 Avoid overlapping for an even cooking process.

-- Bake at 400 degrees for about 15-20 minutes, depending on desired crispiness and doneness.
-If you want a slightly crispier product, place under the broiler for a minute or two, but watch carefully!
+- Bake at 400 degrees for about 25 minutes, depending on desired crispiness.
+If you want even crispier pieces, place under the broiler for a minute or two, but watch carefully!

 - Immediately transfer cooked bacon to a plate lined with paper towels.

-- Wait until the grease cools, then toss the aluminum foil with the grease.
+- Wait until the grease cools, then toss the aluminum foil with the grease or drain into a jar for later use.
 No mess!
 No draining!

 - Line the pan with aluminum foil to catch the grease just as the first method.